-Wales Tourism Week 2022 Report
+Wales Tourism Week 2023

-This year's theme for the week was in Support of the Tourism and Hospitality skills and recruitment campaign -#theexperiencemakers .
-In partnership with the industry-led Wales Tourism and Skills partnership, in 2021 Visit Wales launched #theexperiencemakers – which is a skills and recruitment campaign to support the sector by raising awareness of the high numbers of vacancies and of the variety of career opportunities available.
-The campaign actively targets young people – school leavers, students, those unsure about their future career; young adults who may be looking for flexible working around eg childcare and older adults looking for part-time work or a career change.
+The #theexperiencemakers – which is a skills and recruitment campaign to support the sector was very much focused on during the week.
+The campaign actively targets young people – school leavers, students and those unsure about their future career also young adults who may be looking for flexible working around e.g childcare and older adults looking for part-time work or a career change.
 The message of the campaign is to join the experience makers.
-The campaign is being delivered in partnership with Working Wales Work in hospitality and tourism | Working Wales (gov.wales) – which provides one simple route for young people aged 16-24 in Wales to access the Young Person’s Guarantee offer.
+The campaign is delivered in partnership with Working Wales Work in hospitality and tourism | Working Wales (gov.wales) – which provides one simple route for young people aged 16-24 in Wales to access the Young Person’s Guarantee offer.

-Six Case study films have been developed as part of the campaign and can be viewed on the campaign page, highlighting real people working in the sector, as well as how-to films which have been shared through social media, including Working Wales’s platforms, Tik Tok and Instagram using #theexperiencemakers.
-The campaign will continue into 2022 with targeted TV and cinema advertising.
+Six Case further study films have been developed as part of the campaign and can be viewed on the campaign page, highlighting real people working in the sector, as well as how-to films which have been shared through social media, including Working Wales’s platforms, Tik Tok and Instagram using #theexperiencemakers.
 If you are a business that is able to share best practice on changes to recruitment and working practices and information and support to help train and develop staff, using the Flexible Skills Programme, please follow the link here: Skills & Recruitment | Business Wales (gov.wales).

 Our Support Pack for arranging your week's meet and greet event can be downloaded from here: